 Conduct Regular Audits

 And the only way to ensure they are consistently maintained is through site audits done from time to time.

 And these can have a direct impact on your SEO and the user experience of your website.
 Which you don’t want.

-So whenever you delete a page or migrate one, you also need to update the links that were one pointing to it.
+So whenever you delete a page or migrate one, you also need to update the links that were pointing to it.

 Cheap SEO Tactic #4: Improve Site Page Speed

 Visiting a slow website is not a good experience for anyone.
 The Internet used to be slow and websites used to be heavy, but not anymore.

 It has been found that close to 55% of web users will leave a page if it doesn’t load in 3 seconds or less.

 In order to understand better why page speed is so important to focus on and how it can help your SEO efforts, let’s look into three main reasons:

-1. User Experience Cannot be Ignored
+1. User Experience Cannot Be Ignored

 SEO and user experience go hand in hand.
-It wasn’t case in the early days of the search engines, but now, there is a real connection between the two.
+It wasn’t the case in the early days of search engines, but now, there is a real connection between the two.

-If your pages are loading lightening fast, you are going to be years behind your competition.
+If your pages are loading lightning fast, you are going to be years behind your competition.

 And since Google keeps track of how many people are coming back to the search results, this can earn you positive or negative points in terms of SEO.

 2. Engagement Metrics Matter

 Everything from click-through rate to the time spent on site to pages per visit, they all come under engagement metrics that you need to pay attention to.

 If your site really meets the expectations of its users, you will have less people bouncing and going back to the search engine result pages.

 Here’s the harm one second delay in your page load time does: